joelangeway/learning-java/010-WhatDoesAllThatCrapMean.md

 ##What does `class` mean?

 A Java class is a category of Java objects.
 A Java object is always an instance of a Java class.
+The world instance here means a particular, uniquely identifiable thing of a category; in the Salesforce world, "instance" mean instance of a Salesforce environment.
 In the SalesForce world, the term "Object" means something much more like "class" in the Java world.
 An "object" in Java is much more like a "record" in SalesForce.
-In Java, the class is the basic unit of delineation, and every distinct bit a data or state or variable belongs to an object which is an instance of a particular class.
+In Java, the class is the basic unit of delineation.
+Every declaration is either a class, a memeber of a class, or is private to a single method.
+Every distinct bit a data or state or variable belongs to an object which is an instance of a particular class.

 ###Classes and objects are like forms and copies of forms